DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 to do something.[^110]

-Residents identified various tasks they wanted to learn, ranging from using email; on-line banking; downloading movies and music; uploading photographs; touch typing; customizing the Windows display; writing stories; using Facebook and Skype; shopping on-line; taking an on-line language course; using Excel; on-line training in literacy and numeracy for both adults and children; making signs, posters and notices;
+Residents identified various tasks they wanted to learn, ranging from using email; online banking; downloading movies and music; uploading photographs; touch typing; customizing the Windows display; writing stories; using Facebook and Skype; shopping online; taking an online language course; using Excel; online training in literacy and numeracy for both adults and children; making signs, posters and notices;
 checking weather reports; and internet browsing.
 Several people named the same tasks as activities that they already felt confident doing,